The-going/evlproject/content/core/build-steps/_index.md

 {{% notice note %}}
 To get this test running, you will need `CONFIG_EVL_LATMUS` to be enabled in the kernel configuration, and loaded into the kernel under test if you built it as a dynamic module.
+For those familiar with Xenomai 3, this program combines the features of the `latency` and `autotune` utilities available there into a single executable.
 {{% /notice %}}

 `latmus` accepts the following arguments, given as short or long